 Reddit hosts a plethora of subreddits dedicated to different aspects of medicine and residency.
 These forums are often filled with aspiring residents, current residents, or even attending physicians sharing their experiences, resources, personal anecdotes and advice.

-Forums related to residency on reddit provide a space where one can find support amidst the taxing journey towards becoming a resident.
-For instance, threads discussing the challenges faced during residency, specific residency programs such as nursing residency programs, psychiatry residency programs, emergency medicine residency programs, the work-life balance, or even the culture within different programs can provide a glimpse into what awaits.
+Forums related to residency on Reddit provide a space where you can find support amidst the taxing journey towards becoming a resident.
+For instance, threads discussing the challenges faced during residency, specific residency programs such as psychiatry residency programs, emergency medicine residency programs, the work-life balance, or even the culture within different programs can provide a glimpse into what awaits you.

 Examples and Success Stories